What is a UCC Filing, and Do I Need One?

 Get Immediate Cash Through Invoice Factoring

 Trying to avoid a loan or don’t qualify for one due to credit?
-Viva’s factoring program can help by providing you with immediate cash for your unpaid B2B invoices.
+Partnering with an invoice factoring company like Viva can provide you with immediate cash for your unpaid B2B invoices.
 It’s like getting an advance on the money you’re already owed.
 To learn more or get started, request a complimentary rate quote.

 About Armando Armendariz